prasadrgavande/prasadgavande.github.io/_posts/2026-04-13-getting-started-with-minikube.md

 featured: false
 ---

-# Getting Started with Minikube on Windows 11 Using Docker Desktop

 ![Banner: Minikube on Windows](https://github.com/prasadrgavande/prasadgavande.github.io/blob/master/assets/img/10-GettingStartedWithMinikube/minikube-banner.png?raw=true)

 Minikube is a lightweight tool that lets you run a single‑node Kubernetes cluster locally on your laptop, which is perfect for learning Kubernetes and testing workloads before you deploy to a real cluster.[web:17]